threatexpress/domainhunter/README.md

 Search for 1000 most recently expired/deleted domains, but don't check reputation against Bluecoat or IBM xForce

     python ./domainhunter.py -r 1000 -n

+Retreive reputation information from domains in an input file

+    python ./domainhunter.py -f <filename>

 Search for available domains with search term of "dog" and max results of 100